How to Live Stream Conferences and Virtual Meetings [2024 Update]

 What is VOD?

-If you stream a conference that is recorded and published for VOD access, for example, your conference attendance can easily be magnified by allowing access to people who couldn’t physically attend in-person events or whose schedules didn’t allow for attendance on the live stream.
+If you stream virtual conferences that are recorded and published for VOD access, for example, your conference attendance can easily be magnified by allowing access to people who couldn’t physically attend in-person events or whose schedules didn’t allow for attendance on the live stream.

 Live Streaming vs. VOD